mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 #### 4.2.6 `ENUM_ResponseFormat` {#enum-response-format}

 This enumeration provides a list of supported response types for generated images.
-Currently images can be returned either as a URL to a .png file, or a base64 encoded string representation of the image directly.
+Currently, images can be returned either as a URL to a PNG file, or a base64 encoded string representation of the image directly.

 | Name | Caption |
 | --- | --- |